- Improvement takes practice

 - INFORMAL LEARNING - acquiring knowledge in the normal course of work

-- MENTAL MODELING - developing the right mindset
+- MENTAL MODELING - developing the right mindset (aka "mental picture")

-- VISUALIZATION - visualizing and rehearsing your behaviors
+- VISUALIZATION - mentally rehearsing your behaviors

 - SELF-REFLECTION - keeping in the right frame of mind